Terraflock·Entropis·Ntrop·Xentrop

 Cascade Distribution

-What it measures: Power-law distribution of activity cascades (avalanches).
+What it measures: Broad distribution of internal activity cascades.

 IQ5-ADAPT